GoogleCloudPlatform/accelerated-platforms/use-cases/rag-on-gke/README.md

 - `gemma2_completion` This function allows you to call a pretrained gemma2 2B   model for inference

-- `google_ml.embedding_text` This function allows you to call the "blip2" model forcalls the "blip2" model for generating text embeddings only.
+- `google_ml.text_embedding` This function allows you to call the "blip2" model forcalls the "blip2" model for generating text embeddings only.

 - `google_ml.multimodal_embedding` This function calls the "blip2" model for
   generating multi-model embedding: text, image, and combined embedding